johan-andersson01/johan-andersson01.github.io/_posts/2018-04-13-distilled-notes-on-doing-good-better.md

 ---
 layout: post
-title:  'Doing Good Better, a summary'
+title:  'Distilled notes on "Doing Good Better"'
 ---

-# Distilled notes on Doing Good Better

 When trying to improve the world, one should not solely focus on doing.
 One should also focus on doing where it matters most.
 This is the main theme in William MacAskill's book [Doing Good Better](https://www.effectivealtruism.org/doing-good-better/).

 This blog post is not an attempt at introducing the concept of [Effective altruism](https://en.wikipedia.org/wiki/Effective_altruism) (EA), but rather an attempt at summarizing the contents of Doing Good Better.
 Summarizing this info will surely give a newcomer some sense of what EA is, but if you're new to this area there are better [ways to get introduced](https://whatiseffectivealtruism.com/).

- The primary goal of this write-up is to strengthen knowledge in people already familiar with the basic concept, but who feel they lack content.
+ The primary goal of this write-up is to strengthen the knowledge in people already familiar with the basic concept, but who feel they lack content.
 It is thus not aimed to be some sort of introduction to EA, of which there are already a plenty (including this book).

 In short, this is for those who can't find the time, but naturally it is hard to accurately comprise a 200-page book into one blog post.